aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/nemotron/ultra/test/RESULTS.md

-# Nemotron 3 Ultra 550B — measured AIPerf results (B200, 2026-08-14..17)
+# Nemotron 3 Ultra 550B — measured AIPerf results (B200, 2026-08-14..18)

 Benchmark results for every deployment template in this folder's `agg/` and `disagg/` directories, at both published precisions of the model, measured with the harness in this directory (`test-aiperf.sh` for the fixed-concurrency rows, `aiperf-sweep-run.sh` for the sweeps).
 Numbers marked *raw aiperf export* are parsed from the `profile_export_aiperf.json` that aiperf 0.9.0 wrote for that run — none are transcribed by hand.

 Common to every fixed-concurrency row: ISL 1024 (stddev 0) / OSL 512 with `ignore_eos:true`, 100 requests, `--concurrency 10`, `--random-seed 42`, `--warmup-request-count 0`, on a SageMaker HyperPod EKS cluster with 4× p6-b200 nodes (8× B200 each).
-Each 2026-08-17 row was run twice on the same stack — cold right after the pods went Ready, then again ~30 minutes later — and the **warm run is the published row**; the cold companion is kept as provenance.
+Each 2026-08-17 row — and the two rows re-measured on 2026-08-18 (`disagg/lws-2pp`, `disagg/deployment`) — was run twice on the same stack: cold right after the pods went Ready, then again after a warm interval, and the **warm run is the published row**; the cold companion is kept as provenance.
 Runs carry a `run-meta.json` that records what actually served them (the observed workload kinds and DYN_NAMESPACE), so the topology label of each row is evidence, not assertion.

 ## Fixed-concurrency comparison (c=10)